 We're presuming Samsung will keep its three-part Galaxy S lineup intact with the Galaxy S24.
 That would mean the new range would probably consist of a 6.1-inch standard model, a 6.6-inch Galaxy S24 Plus and a 6.8-inch Galaxy S24 Ultra.

-Samsung's been tweaking the design of its phones slightly each year, with the Galaxy S23 series bringing all three models in line with an identically separated camera module.
-We're not sure how the design would evolve for the Galaxy S24 series, but we'd still likely see curved corners and flat sides on the Galaxy S24 and S24 Plus, while the Galaxy S24 Ultra keeping the spirit of the Galaxy Note alive with curved edges and right-angled corners.
+We're not sure how the design might evolve for the Galaxy S24 series, but we'd still likely see curved corners and flat sides on the Galaxy S24 and S24 Plus, with the Galaxy S24 Ultra keeping the spirit of the Galaxy Note alive with curved edges and right-angled corners, plus alleged titanium side rails.

 Render artist Technizo Concept has had a go at designing the Galaxy S24 Ultra well in advance of more specific leaks.
 It resembles the Galaxy S23 Ultra a fair bit, except with a new look for the camera block.

 For the displays themselves, we should see AMOLED panels and a 120Hz max refresh rate on all models, but a 48Hz minimum refresh on regular and Plus, while a more efficient 1Hz minimum on the Ultra.
-This is if Samsung continues the same trend from the S22 lineup.
-Similarly, the normal S23 and S23 Plus should get an FHD resolution, while the Ultra gets a higher-res QHD resolution.
+However according to Ice Universe, the Galaxy S24 and S24+ could finally get the Ultra treatment and come with LTPO displays, the technology that would enable them to use fully adaptive refresh rates like the Ultra.
+Meanwhile, we're hearing that the Galaxy S24 Ultra could have an incredibly bright display, potentially as high as 2,800 nits, while the Galaxy S24 Plus could still reach a respectable 2,500 nits.

 Samsung Galaxy S24: Cameras